oracle-livelabs/apex/apex-professional-hol16/managing-applicationdata.md

-# Managing REST data, Use Approvals and Unified Tasks Lists
+# Manage REST data, Use Approvals and Unified Tasks Lists

 ## Introduction